rcalixte/wayland-book/src/introduction/high-level-design.md

 practical relationship with X. Libinput (along with the Wayland compositor) delivers keyboard events in the form of scancodes, whose precise meaning varies from keyboard to keyboard.
-It's the responsibility of xkbcommon to translate these scan codes into meaningful and generic key "symbols" - for example, converting `65` to `XKB_KEY_Space`.
+It's the responsibility of xkbcommon to translate these scan codes into meaningful and generic key "symbols" &mdash; for example, converting `65` to `XKB_KEY_Space`.
 It also contains a state machine which knows that pressing "1" while shift is held emits "!".